To ensure you have a safe and enjoyable journey through Western Australia’s Coral Coast read the following road safety information and advice.

 Read tide charts

-Before entering the water, take note to see if there are any signs warning of ripe tides.
+Before entering the water, take note to see if there are any signs warning of rip tides.

 Please be careful at the following locations:

-- Turquoise Bay (drift snorkeling) in Cape Range National Park, Exmouth
+- Turquoise Bay (drift snorkelling) in Cape Range National Park, Exmouth

 - The Blowholes (king waves), Carnarvon